joyofchina/U-net-2D-EM-segmentation/README.md

 aim to ISBI Challenge: Segmentation of neuronal structures in EM stacks,http://brainiac2.mit.edu/isbi_challenge/

-you can download the data from the website or find data in the data folder\<br>
+you can download the data from the website or find data in the data folder

 Pre-processing
 ---